demiculus/public/some_cryptocurrency_research_results.md

 - The devs are big on ""immune"" systems and claim they can kick out any bad actors from the network if they wanted.
 At the first sign of trouble it will collapse no doubt.
 - There are several trivial denial of service attacks on the network too, wtf; there is not way to rate limit network activity to a level where validation can actual occur (even in theory).

-##Nimiq: 1
+## Nimiq: 1

 TLDR: Simple web based transactions
--Mining and transactions on browser and mobile.
+- Mining and transactions on browser and mobile.
--Coded in javascript.
+- Coded in javascript.
--Targeted for mainstream audience who doesn't understand blockchain and wallets.
+- Targeted for mainstream audience who doesn't understand blockchain and wallets.
--Has mini wallets that are 1MB size.
+- Has mini wallets that are 1MB size.
--PoW algorithm.
+- PoW algorithm.
--Tech seems like bitcoin in js.
+- Tech seems like bitcoin in js.
--60 second block time is slow.
+- 60 second block time is slow.
--Why should this be better than Stellar?
+- Why should this be better than Stellar?
--Founder has strong open source projects.
+- Founder has strong open source projects.
--One of founder cryptography PhD researcher with publications.
+- One of founder cryptography PhD researcher with publications.
--Another founder PhD in economics.
+- Another founder PhD in economics.
--They are definitely working on the same house and vlogging their experience.
+- They are definitely working on the same house and vlogging their experience.
--Founders old open source projects are now dead.
+- Founders old open source projects are now dead.
--Most team members haven't updated their presence that they are working on nimiq.
+- Most team members haven't updated their presence that they are working on nimiq.

-##Wagerr: 0
+## Wagerr: 0

 tl;dr Betting platform with oracles